 About Minquan LiuMinquan Liu is a Senior Research Fellow with ADBI.
 Previously, he was Professor and Chair of the Department of Development Economics, School of Economics, Peking University, and the Founding Director of the Center for Human and Economic Development Studies (CHEDS), Peking University.

+Among the many challenges facing the People’s Republic of China (PRC) in the coming decades, the most important is its need to massively expand its investment in education.
 In an age of unprecedented levels of globalization, successful development has meant for the PRC, as for other countries, passing through three phases: Phase 1, joining the regional and global supply chains and production networks; Phase 2, imitating and adapting; Phase 3, innovating.
 These phases need not be mutually exclusive and may overlap.
+Read more.

 Subscribe / Connect to Asia Pathways